-Earlier this year we reported how many lenders were reportedly tacking illegal fees onto the loan.
+Beginning in 2012, we reported how many lenders were reportedly tacking illegal fees onto the loan.
 When we last posted a story on this topic, some lenders had already settled and paid millions in penalties.
 We hoped the story was over.

 Later that year we learned from some concerned vets that Bank of America was selling their loans when vets sought to obtain an interest rate reduction.
 In one case, a veteran reports that Bank of America “lost” his paperwork repeatedly over many weeks.
 When he was finally set to close the new modified loan, BOA announced that the loan had been sold.
 The new servicer conveniently doesn’t participate in the IRRRL program.

 If this true, Bank of America is thumbing its nose at both the courts and those who faithfully served their country.
 Those claims are disturbing and important to us.
 Frequently we bring a class action case against the lender.
 An individual borrower might not be able to sue a lender over a couple thousand bucks in interest charges but a class of thousands of borrowers has real clout.